informalsystems/hermes/relayer-framework/docs/technical_background.md

 from the concrete types.
 If we know that our application only need the `SimpleTime` trait, then there are more options out there that we can try out and switch easily.

+Finally, we define an `instances` module to encapsulate the witness of satisfying all dependencies required from `AppContext` to implement the `Greeter` components:

 ```rust
 mod app {